DeWalt vs Milwaukee Hammer Drill Head-to-Head Review

 This week, we have two of the most popular brands in the game going up against each other with their best cordless hammer drills.
 Representing the professional class and with features and performance that go way beyond basic, we have a DeWalt vs Milwaukee hammer drill head-to-head review for you!

-For DeWalt, it’s the DCD999—DeWalt’s 20V Max FlexVolt Advantage Hammer Drill.
-Capable of using 20V Max batteries for solid performance, when you insert a FlexVolt battery, it steps up to a whole new level.
+For DeWalt, it’s the DCD1007—DeWalt’s newest high-performance 20V Max XR 1/2-Inch Hammer Drill.
+It’s a step up to a whole new level, featuring a three speed motor and plenty of torque to power through tough applications.
 Plus, it’s built on the foundation of a DeWalt drill that’s been field-proven for years.

 We set up four performance tests for these drills to complete.
 While performance is certainly the biggest consideration for drills at this level, it’s not everything.
 We’ll take a look at size, weight, features, and price.
 Once you have all of those numbers in front of you, you can decide for yourself whether DeWalt or Milwaukee deserves the win.

-The DCD998 steps up yet again with the Power Detect feature that steps up performance when you use an 8.0Ah battery or higher.
+• DCD998: Power Detect steps up performance when you use a 20V Max 8.0Ah battery or larger

 Before we jump into the performance tests, here’s how these two drill line up on paper.